domRiddle/ASF/FAQ.md

 ***

 **Q:** I'm Linux / OS X user, will ASF idle games that are not available for my OS?
+Will ASF idle 64-bit games when I'm running it on 32-bit OS?

 **A:** Yes, ASF is not even bothering with downloading actual game files, so it will work with all your licenses tied to your Steam account, regardless of any platform or technical requirements.
 It should also work for games tied to specific region (region-locked games) even when you're not in the matching region, although we didn't test this.